hashicorp/terraform-provider-awscc/docs/data-sources/oam_sink.md

 - `arn` (String) The Amazon resource name (ARN) of the ObservabilityAccessManager Sink
 - `name` (String) The name of the ObservabilityAccessManager Sink.
-- `policy` (Map of String) The policy of this ObservabilityAccessManager Sink.
+- `policy` (String) The policy of this ObservabilityAccessManager Sink.
 - `tags` (Map of String) Tags to apply to the sink